AnyLog-co/documentation/Training/Overview.md

  * [Getting Started](../getting%20started.md) - An overview of the network, nodes types, deployment, metadata and commands.
  * [Onboarding](onboarding.md) - The basic commands that are demonstrated in this training session.

-A presentation that reviews the following:
+The presentation in this session reviews the following:

     1. The nodes types
         - Master node (optional)
         - Operators node